constellationcolon/zared/README.md

 ### Disclaimers and Liability Release
 By using the code provided in this repository, you agree that the creators of and contributors to this repository will not be liable or held responsible for any loss of life, limb, property, or otherwise, or any effect, toward or untoward, concerning your financial, mental, moral, physical, metaphysical, etc. situation as a result of, or in correlation with, the usage of the contents of this repository.

-Further, you agree that if you use the code in this repository to programmatically make too many requests to the Zara's web properties, including but not limited to their website at zara.com, and get banned, sued, guillotined, stoned, or otherwise suffer repercussions for these actions and their ilk, the fault will be yours and yours alone.
+Further, you agree that if you use the code in this repository to programmatically make too many requests to Zara's web properties, including but not limited to their website at zara.com, and get banned, sued, guillotined, stoned, or otherwise suffer repercussions for these actions and their ilk, the fault will be yours and yours alone.

 TL;DR: Use at your own risk, and your risk alone.